autosimtrans/autosimtrans.github.io/cfp.md

 - March 2020: evaluation period

 ##### Papers
-- Submission Deadline: Monday, April 6, 2020 (both research and systems description papers)
+- Submission Deadline: Saturday, April 25, 2020 (both research and systems description papers)
-- Notification of Acceptance: Monday, Monday, May 4, 2020
+- Notification of Acceptance: Monday, Monday, May 11, 2020
 - Camera-ready Papers Due: Monday, May 18, 2020
-- Workshop: July 9 or 10 (Thursday or Friday), 2020
+- Workshop: July 10 (Thursday or Friday), 2020

 All submission deadlines are 11:59 PM GMT -12 (anywhere in the world).